 Diagnosis of Gardnerella Vaginalis

 Microscopic examination of the vaginal discharges (clue cells – vaginal epithelial cells with attached bacteria on their surfaces, edges of the cells are stubbed, and “peppered” with coccobacilli; PH is greater than 4,5; color is grey, liquidly and homogenous; there is little amount of polymorphonuclear leukocytes (PMNs)-1 per one vaginal epithelial cell).
 Catalase-negative, oxidase-negative and facultative anaerobe.

-Whiff test is positive in 90% of cases (mixing of vaginal fluid with a drop of KOH on a microscope slide detects the presence of amine which is produced by anaerobic bacterial metabolism).
+The whiff test is positive in 90% of cases (mixing of vaginal fluid with a drop of KOH on a microscope slide detects the presence of amine which is produced by anaerobic bacterial metabolism).

 Colposcopy reflects clean, translucent mucus in external cervical os and opaque vaginal contents in the rear vaginal vault.
 “Spotted” images visible after Schiller test are pathognomic colposcopic features of Gardnerella vaginalis infection.

-Management of Gardnerella Vaginalis
+Treatment of Gardnerella Vaginalis

 Surgical intervention is not required in G. vaginalis infection.